 Relationships and sexual health information and advice for professionals, parents and carers

-Sexual health is a state of physical, mental and social well-being in relation to sexuality.
-It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of pressure, discrimination and violence.
+Sexual health is a state of physical, emotional, mental and social well-being.
+It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free from coercion, discrimination and violence.

 - Training and workforce support